Olympique Lyonnais vs Olympique Marseille

 Lyon will be looking to draw inspiration from recent success against Marseille going into Sunday’s clash, having secured a 1-0 victory over the visitors in their last meeting at home.
 However, their struggles in defence, which has seen them concede 15 goals in their last seven home league games, leave little hope for achieving the same feat.

-Pierre Sage is expected to deploy the familiar 3-5-2 formation, with Gift Orban and Alexandre Lacazette in attack for Sunday’s Choc des Olympiques.
+Pierre Sage is expected to deploy the familiar 3—5—2, with Gift Orban and Alexandre Lacazette in attack for Sunday’s Choc des Olympiques.

 Olympique Marseille

-Marseille started the season on a fine note under new manager Roberto De Zerbi, picking up ten points from a possible twelve.
-A resounding 5-1 victory against Brest in their league opener was followed by a slip-up 2-2 draw with Reims before bouncing back with a 3-1 win against Toulouse on matchday three.
+Marseille began the season impressively under new manager Roberto De Zerbi, collecting ten points from a possible twelve.
+They opened with a commanding 5-1 win against Brest, but were held to a 2-2 draw with Reims before overcoming Toulouse 3-1 on matchday three.

-Les Phocéens made it back-to-back league wins for the first time this season following a 2-0 victory against Nice last weekend.
-Neal Maupay [40’] bagged his first goal for the club after scoring the opener five minutes from halftime, before a Luis Henrique curler [53’] in the second half sealed the victory.
+Les Phocéens secured back-to-back league wins for the first time this season with a 2-0 victory against Nice last weekend.
+Neal Maupay scored his first goal for the club just before halftime, with Luis Henrique sealing the win in the second half.

 Team form